 Interviews are normally held as part of the admissions process.

-Interviews are held as part of the admissions process for candidates who, on the basis of the written application, best meet the selection criteria.
+Interviews are held as part of the admissions process for applicants who, on the basis of the written application, best meet the selection criteria.
 Interviews may be held in person or by telephone or Skype, normally with at least two interviewers.
 Interviews will include some technical questions on statistical topics related to the OxWaSP programme.
 These questions will be adapted as far as possible to the applicant's own background training in statistics, machine learning or applied probability.